 Thus was born the Wolves of Dumnonia saga.

 I am passionate about bringing the stories of everyday people in the Dark Ages to life.
 My post-graduate research on living history for the University of Canberra has focused on the different ways we remember the Vikings and tell their stories and why even today they have such a grip on our collective imagination.

 I now live with my wife Jo, son Ethan, and whippet Lola in the beautiful English Lake District, where the ghosts of the Norse settlers can be heard in the many Old Norse names that pepper the Lakeland landscape.
-I am currently completing the fourth instalment of the Wolves of Dumnonia series.
+I am currently completing the fifth instalment of the Wolves of Dumnonia series.

 What fuels my creative flame?

 I'm a dreamer

 I always have been.
 At school I would often sit in the classroom daydreaming: imagining being the captain of a starship in a far-flung galaxy; an explorer discovering a lost city in the Indian jungle; a wizard fighting dragons; or a knight of the Crusades, riding through the deserts of Persia on his war-horse.

 I think I’ve always wanted to escape the reality of my life, although in more recent years as I’ve grown older, the reality has become more enjoyable.
 It’s not to say I had a terrible childhood - far from it.
 It was filled with adventure and exploration.
 I suppose I just wanted to be out there, not stuck in school, and later, the office.